 Myth # 6 Divorce has to Cost a Lot of Money

-In most divorces couples can mediate the same settlement that is ultimately produced by the lawyers after two years of back and forth and posturing that they will go to trial if the other side does not agree to their terms.
+In most divorces, couples can mediate the same settlement that is ultimately produced by the lawyers after two years of back and forth and posturing that they will go to trial if the other side does not agree to their terms.
 The average middle class divorce mediation requires six to eight hours of mediation to produce a settlement.
 At $250 per hour that is $1500 to $2000.
-Add another thousand or so to finalize the documents and get the divorce and you get a total cast of three to five thousand dollars for most divorces.
-If you spend more than that you are wasting your money.
-This gets you the appreciation of the local bar association but little else.
+Add another thousand or so to finalize the documents and get the divorce and you get a total cost of three to five thousand dollars for most divorces.
+If you spend more than that, you are wasting your money.
+This gets you the appreciation of the local bar association, but little else.